CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/Authentication-Authorization-and-Accounting/SSH-for-Remote-Access.md

 ### SSH and VRFs

 The SSH service runs in the default VRF on the switch but listens on all interfaces in all VRFs.
-To limit SSH to listen on just one VRF:
+You can limit SSH to listen on just one VRF.

 The following example configures SSH to listen only on the management VRF: